joshkarbi/alpaca-trader/README.md

 Is being built to work with brokerage API's that use https GET requests (ie. Tradier).

 # Running the Trader
-An executable for x86 UNIX systems can be found under Product
+An executable for x86 UNIX-based systems can be found under Build/Products/Debug/ .